 A value stock traditionally has a lower price when compared to stock prices of companies in the same industry.
 This indicates that the company may be undervalued, as investors are not expressing as much interest in such companies.
 The most commonly used way to check for value is with the price-to-earnings multiple, or P/E. A low P/E multiple is a good indication that the stock is undervalued.

-Most recently, American Eagle Outfitters reported earnings per share at $0.35, whereas in Q3 earnings per share sat at $0.76.
-Most recently, the company reported a dividend yield of 3.42%, which has increased by 0.75% from last quarter's yield of 2.67%.
+Kirkland's's earnings per share for Q4 sits at $0.84, whereas in Q3, they were at 0.51.
+This quarter, Thor Industries experienced an increase in earnings per share, which was $4.34 in Q1 and is now $4.79.
+Most recently, the company reported a dividend yield of 2.03%, which has increased by 0.34% from last quarter's yield of 1.69%.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.